luism/timesharing/README.md

 * Rails 4.1.6
 * Devise 3.3.0

-## Requirement
+## Requirements
 For Ubuntu 12.04 we need to install:
 * [RVM](http://rvm.io)

 ## Instalation:

-* Clone the repositori
+* Clone the repository
-* Ensure thar Ruby 2.1.2 has been installed with RVM
+* Ensure that Ruby 2.1.2 has been installed with RVM
-* Copy from databa-example.yml a database configuration:
+* Copy from databa-example.yml the database configuration:

 ```bash
 $ cp config/database-example.yml config/database.yml